HOSTING AN ITINERANT ARTIST:

 I only go where I am invited and, for the most part, can travel only to parts of the country where I have enough invitations to make the travel economical.
 Once I have a list of potential hosts and the times of year they would consider hosting, I can begin to shape my travel plans.
 So please let me know as early as possible if you are considering being a host.

-My primary requirements are: a quiet and private room for sleeping & working and meals (I am not a fussy eater but limit my eating to vegetarian + dairy + fish).
-Besides basic room and board, I do not need much more than a chair and a light.
-When working on small-format paintings, I do not use solvents or splatter paint; it's a tidy process requiring no special facilities.
+My primary requirements are: a quiet and private room for sleeping & working, and meals (I am not a fussy eater but limit my eating to vegetarian + dairy + fish).
+Besides room and board, I do not need much more than a chair and a light.
+A small table or desk can be useful.
+When working on small-format paintings, I do not use solvents or splatter paint; it's a fairly tidy process requiring no special facilities.
 I do not need to be entertained but enjoy getting to know my hosts and the landscape they live in.

 I will gladly furnish an extensive list of personal references on request.
-Contact me at: jhmott@juno.com
+Contact me for more info or to discuss.

 ABOUT THE ART:

-Most of the painting I do while touring will be directed toward a series of exhibits documenting the trip (and some are sold to offset project expenses); that is to say, these are working trips, and I keep some key paintings from every stop.
-While some people have been happy to put me up simply to support the project, my hosts at each stop are entitled to a painting and may choose whether or not to make the painting available for inclusion in any exhibitions.
-Furthermore, it is important to me that my hosts end up with paintings they like - typically it is a scene I have painted with the host in mind or one chosen from among the better paintings done during my stay.
+Many of the painting I do while touring will be directed toward a series of exhibits documenting the trip, and some are sold after the tour.
+That is to say, these are working trips, and I keep some key paintings from every stop.
+However, it is also important to me that my host ends up with a painting he or she likes - typically it is a scene I have painted with the host in mind or simply one of the paintings my host happens to like.

 IF YOU WANT TO KNOW MORE: